What is landscape and why is it important?

 A landscape is a complex of natural and anthropogenic elements that together form a unique picture of the area.
 Landscapes are not just about beauty; they also affect our health, economy, and culture.
 For example, the mountainous landscapes of the Carpathians can be a place for recreation, a source of drinking water, or even inspiration for artists.

-Main components of the landscape
+Main components of a landscape

-- Natural elements: mountains, rivers, forests.
+1. Natural elements: mountains, rivers, forests.

-- Anthropogenic elements: cities, roads, agricultural lands.
+2. Anthropogenic elements: cities, roads, agricultural lands.

-- Climatic conditions: temperature, humidity.
+3. Climate conditions: temperature, humidity.

-- Biological resources: flora and fauna.
+4. Biological resources: flora and fauna.

-Why is the landscape important?
+Why is landscape important?

 Ecological significance